- J.D., Stanford Law School, 2000. Executive Editor, Stanford Law Review. Member, Stanford Technology Law Review.

 Darren M. Franklin is a partner in the Intellectual Property Practice Group in the firm's Los Angeles office.

-For more than twelve years, Mr. Franklin has been privileged to represent Sheppard Mullin’s clients in a broad range of intellectual property matters, including patent litigation, patent post-grant proceedings, patent prosecution, trademark litigation, unfair competition claims, and IP due diligence.
-A graduate of Stanford Law School in 2000, Mr. Franklin served as a law clerk to the Honorable Margaret M. Morrow in the U.S. District Court for the Central District of California and practiced intellectual property law in Silicon Valley for two years before joining Sheppard Mullin in 2003.
+Since 2003, Mr. Franklin has been privileged to represent Sheppard Mullin’s clients in a broad range of intellectual property matters, including patent litigation, patent post-grant proceedings, patent prosecution, trademark litigation, unfair competition claims, and IP due diligence.
+A graduate of Stanford Law School in 2000, Mr. Franklin served as a law clerk to the Honorable Margaret M. Morrow in the U.S. District Court for the Central District of California and practiced intellectual property law in Silicon Valley for two years before joining Sheppard Mullin.

 Using his physics degree, Mr. Franklin also helps companies and individuals in diverse industries protect their innovations in the U.S. Patent and Trademark Office.
-Mr. Franklin currently serves as the immediate past president of the Los Angeles Intellectual Property Law Association, and was named as a Southern California “Super Lawyer” in 2014 and 2015.
+Mr. Franklin is a past president of the Los Angeles Intellectual Property Law Association, and was named as a Southern California “Super Lawyer” in 2014-2017.
 He is committed to achieving the best results for his clients.

 Areas of Practice